Edzelf/Esp-radio/README.md

 # Esp-radio
 Internet radio based on Esp8266 and VS1053.
 Will compile in Arduino IDE.
 New version 24-may-2017.

+Updated on 04-mar-2018 by nixnuex to support IR remote control for volume, station selection and mute.
+Simply attach a TSOP31238 IR receiver diode to a free GPIO pin and insert the IR codes according to your remote control.

 WARNING: If you are using V2.4.0 of the core library: set IwIP Variant to "V1.4 Prebuilt" in the Tools of the IDE.

 Features: